neillturner/busser-beaker/README.md

 A Busser runner plugin for Beaker.

 This enables testing using the beaker format.
-The serverspec tests are specified with the roles in the ansible repository.
+The serverspec tests are specified with the modules in the puppet repository.
 Also multple roles can be tested.

 See [joshbeard/puppet-module-test](https://gitlab.com/joshbeard/puppet-module-test)